LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 We can summarise the variability of the sampling distribution in an estimate called the standard error (SE).
 Whereas the standard deviation has to do with describing the data (hence, it appeared in Lesson 4 on descriptive statistics), the SE has more to do with inference (hence, its appearance in this lesson on inferential statistics).
 The SE is essentially the standard deviation of the sampling distribution.

-If we are concerned with the sample mean, the SE is helpful if we want to know the extent to which the mean of the sample we have, drawn from a population whose estimates are unknown to us, is an accurate estimation of the true mean in that population.
+If we are concerned with the sample mean, for example, the SE is helpful to gauge the extent to which the mean of the sample we have, drawn from a population whose estimates are unknown to us, is an accurate estimation of the true mean in that population.
 In other words, how different is the sample mean from the population mean.

-We demonstrate how sample size affects the SE, in that the larger the sample size, the smaller the SE and vice versa:
+We demonstrate how sample size affects the SE, in that the larger the sample size, the smaller the SE and vice versa.
+We specifically focus on the SE of the mean:
 <br>